NFL on American television: Bonus coverage

 Second, bonus coverage cannot be shown after a late game on the single-game network because it will run in opposition to the ending of the late doubleheader network's game (the late doubleheader network is allowed to air bonus coverage since it's aired in every market) and Football Night in America.
 However, the single-game network usually schedules most of its top games in the early 1:00 ET time slot (except for west coast teams' home games, and possibly either a Giants or Jets game), and most weeks only one late single game are scheduled so this does not tend to be a major issue.

 If the doubleheader network's games all finish before 7:30 ET, it is supposed to conclude the post-game show within 10 minutes to protect FNIA.
 If any games finish after 7:30, the post-game program can run until 8 ET.
 However, this restriction seems to apply to game footage only; on several occasions Fox has run its post-game offering to 8:00, despite all games ending before 7:30, by airing only panel discussions and interviews in the latter portion of the show.
 On the other hand, CBS rarely airs any post-game show after its doubleheaders or 4:05 single-games.
 This is because 60 Minutes is one of its signature shows, and CBS makes every effort to start it as close to 7 or 7:30 — its traditional airtime — as possible.

 National games

+Mike Tirico (left), lead announcer of NBC's Sunday Night Football, Joe Buck (center), lead announcer of ESPN's Monday Night Football, and Al Michaels (right), lead announcer of Prime Video's Thursday Night Football.

 National broadcasts of marquee matches occur on Thursday, Sunday and Monday nights.
 NBC has broadcast rights to the opening night kickoff game and to the Sunday night games.
 These are televised under a special "flexible schedule" that allows Sunday afternoon games to be moved to prime-time beginning with Week 5 of the season.